Bath grab rails: safely in, safely out

 Common questions

-We have a shower over the bath — do we need separate rails?
+We have a shower over the bath.
+Do we need separate rails?

 Is there a weight limit on bath rails?